baetyl/baetyl/doc/us-en/overview/OpenEdge-design.md

 }
 ```

-If the instance of the service `infer` reports the following information for the second time, containing only stats, the old stats will be overwritten:
+If the instance of the service `infer` reports the following information for the second time, containing only `stats`, the old `stats` will be overwritten:

 ```json
 {